xtrinch/esp32s2-bme280-webusb/README.md

 To monitor across reboots, as uploading and monitoring does not work, use the following command on Linux:
 `while [ true ]; do cat /dev/ttyACM0; done`

+To check out the usb descriptors, run `lsusb -v`.
+To check out the kernel logs for errors, run `dmesg`.
 ##

  `convert temperature-2-48.png -background white -alpha remove -alpha off -compress none -depth 24 -resize 48x48 temp-final.bmp`